bookalope/Bookalope/API.md

         "status": "processing"
     }

-<a name="get-bookflows-download-status"></a>`GET https://bookflow.bookalope.net/bookflows/{id}/download/{fid}/status`
+<a name="get-bookflows-download-status"></a>`GET https://bookflow.bookalope.net/bookflows/{id}/download/{format}/status`

 Get the current status of the converted document.
-Valid status values are `'processing'` (the document is currently converting), `'ok'` (the document has been converted successfully and is ready for download), `'failed'` (the document failed to convert and can not be downloaded), and `'na'` (no conversion is available, and needs to be triggered by calling the `/convert` endpoint).
+Valid status values are `'processing'` (the document is currently converting), `'available'` (the document has been converted successfully and is ready for download), `'failed'` (the document failed to convert and can not be downloaded), and `'none'` (no conversion is available, and needs to be triggered by calling the `/convert` endpoint).

 Note that the URL is the same as returned by the `/convert` endpoint!